 - After a month-long trial, secured more than $300 million — one of the largest shareholder oppression recoveries in the U.S — for minority shareholders in Promega Corp., on claims related to control, governance, liquidity, and valuation.
 At the conclusion of the trial, the judge stated that she was “strongly leaning to find oppression here.”
 Successfully resolved the case, while the court was preparing its final judgment, with Promega acquiring our clients’ shares for a very substantial premium over the pre-suit redemption price and the valuation Promega argued at trial.
 (Texas Lawyer, Wisconsin State Journal reporting – filing, trial, and resolution)

 - Won complete dismissal for Vitol of $10 billion antitrust case filed in federal court in Miami by a litigation trust, represented by David Boies, asserting claims on behalf of the Venezuelan national oil company.
 Susman Godfrey was tapped to take the lead in briefing and arguing the motion to dismiss for the multi-party joint defense group, and Kaplan led the firm’s work on this matter.
-Appeal pending.
+Dismissal affirmed by U.S. Court of Appeals for the Eleventh Circuit.
 (Wall Street Journal, Law360)

 - Won $19.4 million final award (100% of damages sought, plus interest) for Eni Petroleum in International Centre for Dispute Resolution arbitration over cost allocation among working-interest partners for deepwater Gulf of Mexico oil exploration and production activities under joint operating agreement.